nlistgarten/condor/docs/topics/design.rst

     print(coupling.y1, coupling.y2) # individual elements are bound numerically
     print(coupling.variable) # fields are bound as a dataclass

-This pythonic data structure allows Condor to be integrated into larger analysis workflows with as little Condor-specific coding as possible.
+This Pythonic data structure allows Condor to be integrated into larger analysis workflows with as little Condor-specific coding as possible.

 Condor uses :term:`metaprogramming` to to turn the class *declaration* mechanism into a